Power of 10 (Australian game show)

-Power of 10 was a short-lived Australian game show which is based on the original American version created by Michael Davies.
+Power of 10 is a short-lived Australian game show which is based on the original American version created by Michael Davies.
 The game featured contestants guessing the correct percentage range of answers to polls which have been taken from surveys, for a chance to win a million dollars.

 The Australian version of the show premiered on Monday, 31 March 2008 at 7:30 pm on the Nine Network and was recorded in Melbourne's GTV-9 studios.
 The show was hosted by Today weatherman Steven Jacobs.
 This version followed the basic rules of the American version of the show, except with different safe levels, which are $100, $1000, $10,000, $100,000 and $1,000,000.
 There was no ten million-dollar question as in the U.S. version.

 Despite eight episodes being filmed and six episodes never being screened, the network revealed that the game show was "indefinitely shelved" on 8 April 2008 after the second episode only pulled 521,000 people across all five main capital cities, losing the whole Monday Night to Channel Seven.

+History

+Presenter Steven Jacobs received a call from David Gyngell, Nine Network's chief executive, to give him the opportunity to host Power of 10.
+Jacobs accepted and the position became his first role during primetime where he was the only host.